marcojakob/code.makery.ch/content/library/how-to-contribute/_index.en.md

 Now you can make changes to the article.
 Some quick hints:

-* Every article starts with a [YAML front matter](https://en.wikipedia.org/wiki/YAML).
-This contains information for the page generator about *title*, *sidebars*, etc. You can usually just skip to the first paragraph until you see the three dashes `---`.
+* Every article starts with a [TOML front matter](https://github.com/toml-lang/toml).
+This contains information for the page generator about *title*, *sidebars*, etc. You can usually just skip to the first paragraph until you see the three dashes `+++`.
 This is where the article starts.
-(If you want to know more details about the front matter we're using see article section in the project's [Readme](https://github.com/marcojakob/code.makery.ch#article-collections)
+(If you want to know more details about the front matter we're using see the project's [Readme](https://github.com/marcojakob/code.makery.ch)

 * Articles are written in Markdown.
 Here is a nice [Markdown guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) if you are not already familiar with it.